CST BLOG: Lab Expectations

 All Posts

-Part one of this series described the importance of including proper controls to your protocols.
+Part one of this series described the importance of including proper controls in your protocols.
 Now, we will examine how chromatin preparation affects the final outcome of the experiment.

 First consider the type of interaction you are trying to detect: